 Andreia Santos, Junior Researcher

-“The first year at AlmaScience had to be constantly adjusted to the rules imposed due to of Covid-19.
+“The first year at AlmaScience had to be constantly adjusted to the rules imposed due to Covid-19.
 Unfortunately, it was not a very intensive year of exploratory work at the laboratory, yet this time was an opportunity to prepare projects and future work with greater detail and deepness.
-Our team recently expanded, and our minds are being flooded with ideas to implement as soon as possible, so hopefully next year will give us the chance to materialize those ideas and start building a strong portfolio of exciting applications”
+Our team recently expanded, and our minds are being flooded with ideas to implement as soon as possible, so hopefully next year will give us the chance to materialize those ideas and start building a strong portfolio of exciting applications.”